susumuota/ec2-spot-price/README.md

 In this case, you should use `c5.xlarge` at `us-east-2` region.

-An another example to retrieve all of the spot prices in all regions with verbose option.
+Another example to retrieve all of the spot prices in all regions with verbose option.

 ```sh
 % ec2_spot_price -r "" -i "" -o "" -v > spot_prices.csv